 For certain species, their one major goal is to make feasts out of your blood.
-The irritating itching and the annoying buzzing sounds are hard to bear, especially when you're just trying to enjoy some time outside in nature or even a good night's rest.
-They can get into your home and their tiny bite can even transmit diseases.
+The irritating itching and the annoying buzzing sounds are hard for everyone to bear, especially when you're just trying to enjoy some time outside in nature or even a good night's rest.

 While mosquitoes are important to maintain ecosystems (we can't get rid of them all, unfortunately), we can keep them out of our personal space.